Core

 ssage('Hi, how are ya?', think='l')

 Hey there!
-Doing well, ready to help with any shell commands or system questions you’ve got.
+I’m doing well, thanks for asking.
+Ready to help you navigate the command line, troubleshoot shell issues, or dive into any system administration questions you’ve got.
 What can I help you with today?

 • model: claude-sonnet-4-5-20250929